Remember when Dennis Rodman put on a wedding dress and claimed to marry himself?

 While Rodman's embrace of queer culture may have brought new fans to the arena, everything he did upon joining Jordan and Scottie Pippen on the Bulls for the 1995-96 season seemed to irk the NBA, which was growing into a global brand and as such needed to present a clean-cut, wholesome face.

-Rodman, who was briefly married to "Baywatch" start Carmen Electra before their arrest on battery charges, was a wildly tattooed ticking bomb with facial piercings.
+Rodman, who was briefly married to "Baywatch" star Carmen Electra before their arrest on battery charges, was a wildly tattooed ticking bomb with facial piercings.
 When he wasn't partying all night at gay clubs or gambling in Vegas, he was telling the press about his plans to play naked or change his name to Orgasm.

 By many accounts, the real-world Rodman was another story; he was "very sweet, soft-spoken, a fun guy to be around," said Manley, his former agent.
 "He was a giant magnet for models and actresses."